-The Act is so far reaching you can also make a claim if you have suffered alarm, distress, physical inconvenience or discomfort as a result of the trader’s actions/ inactions and as a consequence of the mis-adventure.
+The Act is so far reaching you can also make a claim if you have suffered alarm, distress, physical inconvenience or discomfort as a result of the trader’s actions/ inaction and as a consequence of the misadventure.

-Be aware that these regulations give the trader a defence to a claim for damages in certain circumstance, for example if they can demonstrate that their actions were accidental, due to a mistake or factors outside their control.
-This is sometime exploited by the trader however the court look very seriously at these defences and will determined the defence in the light of the purpose and intent of the breaching party
+Be aware that these regulations give the trader a defence to a claim for damages in certain circumstance, for example, if they can demonstrate that their actions were accidental, due to a mistake or factors outside their control.
+This is sometimes exploited by the trader, however, the court look very seriously at these defences and will determine the defence in the light of the purpose and intent of the breaching party

-For these new rights to redress to apply, you must have entered into a contract/ commitment/agreement etc.
+You must have entered into a contract for these new rights to redress to apply – you must have entered into a contract/ commitment/agreement etc.

 If you entered into a contract as a result of a misleading action/ in-action or aggressive selling, you will need to show that this was at least a significant factor in your decision to enter into the contract.